ameliayamato/mongo-sql-cheatsheets/mongoCheatsheet.md

 db.students.aggregate([{$group: {_id:"$student_name", numSubs: {$sum: 1}}}]);

 _Over here, I'm using student_name as a field, which will replace the _id part in the query output_
+#### Single Purpose Aggregations, i.e FASTGAME AGGREGATION
+* Sadly they lack some of the flexibilities of the usual aggregation pipeline
+1. db.mycollection.count()
+2. db.mycollection.distinct()
+3. db.mycollection.estimatedDocumentCount()

 #### Important Aggregation Expressions
 Let the collection here be students